-MRVTS recognizes the role that personal electronic devices - IPods, cell phones, etc. - might play as a learning tool specifically within a classroom environment.
+MRVTS recognizes the role that personal electronic devices - smart phones, smart watches, ear buds, ear phones, etc. - might play as a learning tool specifically within a classroom environment.
 However, student use of such devices in the classroom should only occur with the explicit authorization of a teacher and no student should assume such authorization at any time.
 The attempted use of an electronic device by a student in a classroom without specific authorization of the teacher is unacceptable and may result in confiscation of the device, a detention or even a suspension based on the frequency of the offense.
 Use of electronic devices in open areas such as the cafeteria and hallways is not allowed.